Protect your app's sensitive content

 }

-When running on Android API 34 and below, the screen will not be obscured
+When running on Android API 34 and below, the screen won't be obscured

 during media projection.
 The widget will exist in the tree but has no other

-effect, and you do not need to avoid usages of SensitiveContent on platforms
+effect, and you don't need to avoid usages of SensitiveContent on platforms

 For more information